0

 1. Products: Personalized vitamins, blood and DNA tests.

-3. Reports: Vitamins and Nutrition reports.
+3. Reports: Vitamins and Nutrition reports, personalized supplements.

 5. Privacy: Vitl states they do not sell or share personal information with third parties.